rgeraldes24/hyperion/docs/control-structures.rst

 #.
 Calling ``require(x)`` where ``x`` evaluates to ``false``.
 #.
 If you use ``revert()`` or ``revert("description")``.
 #.
 If you perform an external function call targeting a contract that contains no code.
 #.
-If your contract receives Ether via a public function without
+If your contract receives Zond via a public function without
    ``payable`` modifier (including the constructor and the fallback function).
 #.
-If your contract receives Ether via a public getter function.
+If your contract receives Zond via a public getter function.

 For the following cases, the error data from the external call (if provided) is forwarded.
 This means that it can either cause